brianr747/platform/README.md

 Python 3.7 is needed (possibly 3.6); I use variable type hints which are not supported by 3.5.

-(I expect to get some collaboration on this project.
+(I might get some collaboration on this project.
 I am using it for my own research, and I am working off the MASTER branch.
 If there are other users, I will switch to a MASTER/DEVELOPMENT  structure, so that my work doesn't break other people's work.
 I make side branches when there fairly major changes that will break things for a short